 The Advantage of a Stateless Design

-When a VAST Server receives an NFS or S3 read request, the Server accesses persistent metadata that is housed in 3D XPoint across the Fabric in order to locate a file or object’s data, and then reads data from QLC flash (or XPoint if the data has not yet been migrated from the buffer) before forwarding the data to the client.
+When a VAST Server receives a read request, the Server accesses persistent metadata that is housed in 3D XPoint across the Fabric in order to locate a file or object’s data, and then reads data from QLC flash (or XPoint if the data has not yet been migrated from the buffer) before forwarding the data to the client.
 For write requests, the VAST Server writes both data and metadata directly to multiple XPoint SSDs before acknowledging writes.
 This direct access to shared devices over an ultra-low latency fabric eliminates the need for VAST servers to talk with each other in order to service an IO request – no machine talks to any other machine in the synchronous write or read path.
 Shared-Everything makes it easy to linearly scale performance just by adding CPUs and thereby overcome the law of diminishing returns that is often found when shared-nothing architectures are scaled up.
 Clusters can be built from 1,000s of VAST servers to provide extreme levels of aggregate performance… the only scalability limiter is the size of the Fabric that customers configure.

 Storing all the system’s metadata in shared, persistent XPoint SSDs eliminates the need to maintain any coherency between Servers and eliminates the need for power failure protection hardware that would be otherwise required by volatile and expensive DRAM write-back caches.
 VAST’s DASE architecture pairs 100% nonvolatile media with transactional storage semantics to ensure that updates to the Element Store are always consistent and persistent.